Chart Color Schemes

 Infrastructure

-Bundaberg has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Bundaberg has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 13 projects likely impacting the region.
-Key initiatives include Oasis Estate - Burnett Heads, Bundaberg Civic and Cultural Precinct, New Bundaberg Hospital, and South Beach Precinct.
+AreaSearch has identified 13 projects likely to impact the area.
+Key projects include Oasis Estate - Burnett Heads, Bundaberg Civic and Cultural Precinct, New Bundaberg Hospital, and South Beach Precinct.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.